Fall Protection Strategies For Steel Tile Co Standing Seam Roofs

 Steel Tile Co. is a premier family-owned metal roofing manufacturer headquartered in Innisfil, Ontario.
 Located just south of Barrie and approximately 75 km north of Toronto, they have anchored the Central Ontario construction industry for over thirty years.
 As Canada's largest producer of specialized, tile-profiled metal roofing, Steel Tile Co. provides homeowners and contractors throughout Simcoe County, the Greater Toronto Area (GTA), and across North America with roofing solutions that blend European aesthetics with industrial-grade durability.

-Why Is Compatible Fall Protection So Critical for Steel Tile Co.
-Roofs?
+Why Non-Penetrating Fall Protection Is Critical For Steel Tile Co.
+Roofs

 Steel Tile Co. standing seam systems can last for over 50 years.
 They resist extreme weather and require minimal maintenance.
 You must not compromise their integrity by drilling holes into the panels for safety anchors.
-Instead, you must utilize non-penetrating fall protection systems.
-These anchors protect workers while preserving the roof's water-tightness and structural integrity.
-In this guide, we examine Steel Tile Co.'s three primary standing seam panels and the specific non-penetrating safety solutions for each.
+Traditional penetrating anchors "pin" the metal in place, preventing natural movement and leading to unsightly oil-canning and hidden leaks.
+Using penetrating anchors on a new Steel Tile Co. installation will likely void the weathertightness warranty.

-- SSRA2 Adjustable Roof Jacks: Mount these to SSRA1 anchors to install level walk-boards on steep slopes.
-The adjustable brackets are adaptable for various roof pitches and seam heights.
+• SSRA2 Adjustable Roof Jacks: Mount these to SSRA1 anchors to install level walk-boards on steep Ontario roof slopes.
+The brackets are fully adjustable for various pitches and seam heights.

-- SSRA3 Anchor Plates: These high-strength aluminum spanner plates convert SSRA1 anchors into horizontal lifeline (HLL) endpoints.
+• SSRA3 Anchor Plates: High-strength aluminum plates that convert individual anchors into certified horizontal lifeline (HLL) endpoints.

-- The Ridge Pro Steep Assist: For pitches between 6:12 and 12:12, use this "first-man-up" tool to secure a ridge anchor before leaving the ladder.
+• Ridge Pro Steep Assist: For pitches between 6:12 and 12:12, use this "first-man-up" tool to secure a ridge anchor before leaving the transition of the ladder.

 Steel Tile Co.
-Snap Seam Panels (SSRA Compatible)
+Snap Seam Panels (SSRA Compatible 24 ga.
+Steel)

 Steel Tile Co.'s Snap Seam panels blend durability with a modern aesthetic.
 Manufactured from high-quality 24- or 26-gauge steel, these panels are 15 5/8" wide with a 1.5-inch seam height.
 They offer outstanding energy efficiency and can span up to 40 feet.
 They are fully recyclable and come with an impressive 40-year paint finish warranty.
 See the Roof Anchor Compatibility Chart for Steel Tile Company Snap Seam Standing Seam Panels.

 Steel Tile Co.
-Mechanical Lock Panels (SSRA Compatible)
+Mechanical Lock Panels (SSRA Compatible 24 ga.
+Steel)

 The Mechanical Lock panels from Steel Tile Co. are a premier choice for durability and high-wind performance.
 These 24- or 26-gauge panels feature a 15 3/4" width and a 1.5-inch seam height.
 They are field-seamed with a mechanical tool, creating a permanent, structural bond.
 These panels lower cooling costs by reflecting heat, and a 40-year warranty protects your investment.
 See the Roof Anchor Compatibility Chart for Steel Tile Company Mechanical Lock Standing Seam Panels.